Task-Agnostic Federated Continual Learning via Replay-Free Gradient Projection: Experiments

 \section{Experiments}

 We evaluate FedProTIP on three standard continual learning benchmarks: CIFAR100 and ImageNet-R \citep{hendrycks2021many} for class-incremental learning, and DomainNet \citep{peng2019moment} for domain-incremental learning.
-Comparisons are made against six baselines: FedAvg \citep{fedavg}, GLFC \citep{Dong2022GLFC}, LGA \citep{dong2023LGA}, TARGET \citep{zhang2023target}, FOT \citep{bakman2024FOT}, and LANDER \citep{tran2024lander}.
-Following \citep{yurochkin2019bayesian}, we simulate non-IID client distributions by sampling data partitions via a Dirichlet distribution with varying concentration parameter $\alpha$ (lower $\alpha$ implies greater heterogeneity).
-All methods use a ResNet-18 backbone pretrained on ImageNet-1K \citep{he2016deep} and fine-tuned on each benchmark dataset.
-Additional results using ResNets and ViTs trained from scratch are provided in Appendix~\ref{app:diffmodel}.
+CIFAR100 is divided into 10 tasks with 10 classes each, while ImageNet-R is evaluated under both 10- and 20-task splits.
+For DomainNet, we follow the domain-incremental protocol in which tasks correspond to different visual domains while sharing the same label space.
+We compare FedProTIP against six representative baselines: FedAvg \citep{fedavg}, GLFC \citep{Dong2022GLFC}, LGA \citep{dong2023LGA}, TARGET \citep{zhang2023target}, FOT \citep{bakman2024fot}, and LANDER \citep{tran2024lander}.
+These include replay-based, generative, and projection-based approaches for federated continual learning.
+For FedProTIP, we use a common initial threshold $\epsilon_l=\epsilon$ for all layers and increase it by $0.001$ at each task boundary as the default schedule.
+The effect of different threshold choices is examined separately in the ablation study.
+Following \citep{yurochkin2019bayesian}, we simulate non-IID client distributions by sampling client data partitions from a Dirichlet distribution with concentration parameter $\alpha$, where smaller $\alpha$ corresponds to greater data heterogeneity.
+All methods use a ResNet-18 backbone pretrained on ImageNet-1K \citep{he2016deep}, following common practice in CL benchmarks, and are fine-tuned on each dataset.
+Additional backbone studies, including ResNets trained from scratch and Vision Transformers, are reported in Appendix~\ref{app:diffmodel}.

-Following prior work \citep{chaudhry2018riemannian}, we evaluate performance using two standard metrics: average accuracy (ACC) and forgetting (FT), defined as

-where $\text{acc}_t^{(t)}$ is the accuracy on task $t$ after training on $t$ tasks, and $\text{acc}_t^{(T)}$ is the final accuracy on task $t$ after all $T$ tasks.
-Task identities are not revealed during inference, consistent with the task-agnostic setting studied in this work.
+Following prior work \citep{chaudhry2018riemannian}, we evaluate performance using two standard metrics: average accuracy (ACC) and forgetting (FT), defined as where $\text{acc}_t^{(i)}$ denotes the accuracy on task $t$ after learning $i$ tasks, and $\text{acc}_t^{(T)}$ is the final accuracy on task $t$ after all $T$ tasks have been learned.
+Task identities are not provided during inference, consistent with the task-agnostic evaluation setting.
 Additional experimental details are provided in Appendix~\ref{exp_detail}.